Criminal Justice Reform

 From policing and sentencing, to the treatment of incarcerated people, the ACLU of RI seeks to reform the excessively harsh, unnecessary criminal justice policies and practices that result in mass incarceration, over-criminalization and ongoing inequality.

-Yellow and dark blue graphic of scales of justice.
+A dark blue and white graphic of scales of justice.

 Explore our work in justice reform in Rhode Island.